-3. For adult patients with Type 2 diabetes, do oral hypoglycemics differ in safety or adverse events?
+Key Question 3.
+For adult patients with Type 2 diabetes, do oral hypoglycemics differ in safety or adverse events?

+Adverse Events

-Adverse Events.
-The UKPDS provides the best available data on adverse effects of long-term use of chlorpropamide or glyburide.
-So far it has not reported the results for glipizide.
+The UKPDS provides the best available data on adverse effects of long-term use of chlorpropamide compared with glyburide and glipizide.
 Results of the UKPDS were described above.